 - All pupils involved will record the details of what took place, including information on witnesses, the date, the time and place.
-Pupils will be encouraged and expected to fully co-operate with staff. - The member of staff investigating the incident will make a judgment based on the balance of probabilities, as to whether the incident took place or not. - All pupils involved will receive support from staff.
-The support with be relevant to their needs and could involve specific intervention. - Restorative practices will be used when appropriate. - The Academy's Safer Academies Officer will be involved if the situation calls for it. - In more serious cases the perpetrator could be sanctioned by being internal excluded, or being issued with a fixed term exclusion.
+Pupils will be encouraged and expected to fully co-operate with staff. - The member of staff investigating the incident will make a judgment based on the balance of probabilities, as to whether the incident took place or not. - The incident will be recorded on the Pupil Incident Log, available on Microsoft Teams, that supports Safeguarding, in relation to all incidents of bullying, especially those where discrimination is involved - All pupils involved will receive support from staff.
+The support with be relevant to their needs and could involve specific intervention. - Restorative practices will be used when appropriate. - The Academy's Safer Academies Officer will be involved if the situation calls for it. - In more serious cases the perpetrator could be sanctioned by being internal excluded or being issued with a fixed term exclusion.
 In very serious cases pupils could receive a permanent exclusion. - The investigating member of staff will inform parents/carers of what took place and the interventions that will follow.